fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 Reflecting (Dirichlet) Boundary Conditions
 """""""""""""""""""""""""""""""""""""""""""

-If the finite nature of the simulation box and the reflection of E&M waves at the boundaries are acceptable, reflecting boundary conditions offer a simple zero-overhead solution.
+If the finite nature of the simulation box and the reflection of EM waves at the boundaries are acceptable, reflecting boundary conditions offer a simple zero-overhead solution.
 They efficiently model structures inside metal enclosures, above a ground plane, or with an electric or magnetic field